-The Battle of Thermopylae is an integral part of the curriculum of many high schools, colleges and universities around the world.
-In addition, the battle is taught in military academies as an example of how a small well-trained group of resolute warriors can defend their position against a numerically superior force.
+The Battle of Thermopylae has been an integral part of the curriculum of many high schools, colleges and universities around the world.
+In addition, the battle has been taught in military academies as an example of how a small well-trained group of resolute warriors can defend their position against a numerically superior force.
 Therefore, when Warner Bros.'
 '300'premiered in 2007, it raised awareness of the heroic story of King Leonidas and the 300 Spartansto unprecedented heights.However, the movie which was adapted from the eponymously named Frank Miller comic book series was criticized by scholars and many in the academic community due to its revisionism.
-Even more disconcerting was that its R-rated content became much more readily accessible to the under-17 audience due to the release on DVD and its continued airing on cable TV.
-This undoubtedly had an impact on impressionable young students who couldn't ascertain the differences between '300's factual and the fictional elements, of which there were many...that is until NOW!
+Even more disconcerting was that its R-rated content became much more readily accessible to the under-17 audience due to its release on DVD and its continued airing on cable TV.
+This undoubtedly had an impact on impressionable young students who couldn't ascertain the differences between '300's factual and the fictional elements, of which there were many.

-Since the few extant archaeological artifacts that have been recovered from the battlefield of Thermopylae are weapons (primarily arrowheads), any mention of what armor the Greek warriors may have wore during the iconic last stand may seem speculative.
+Since there aren't any extant archaeological finds that have been recovered from the battlefield of Thermopylae other than weapons (mostly arrowheads), any mention of what armor the Greek warriors may have wore during the iconic last stand may seem speculative.
 Therefore, in the course of our research we have either constructed or commissioned many of these individual components based on the images of the contemporaneous pottery/vases that have survived from the era.
-Several invaluable resources have been consulted that must be acknowledged, and which are cited at the end of our interview by the independent historians from "The Ultimate History Project".
-The article which can be accessed via the preceding link mentions only several of these titles, and it is for this reason that we have expanded the list so that it offers a more comprehensive selection for the faculty and students who wish to pursue this topic further.
+Two invaluable resources which we have consulted and that must be acknowledged are Victor Davis Hanson's The Western Way of War and A.M.
+Snodgrass' Arms and Armor of the Greeks.

 Furthermore, as a result of the 2500th anniversary of the Battle of Marathon (490 BC), we have recently augmented our presentation by adding several of the other pivotal conflicts of the Greco-Persian and Peloponnesian Wars...>>>MORE